 Managing customer data is one of the biggest challenges all companies face; that’s why a CDP is designed to solve the typical problems of integration, labeling, and customer data storage.
 Next to that, CDPs allow businesses to have a unified view of all customer data interactions, thus granting more information to develop and execute strategies.

 NGDATA’s Intelligent Engagement Platform (IEP) goes beyond standard CDP functionality.
-It’s intelligent because the IEP adds real-time decision-making through AI and omnichannel orchestration on top.
+It’s intelligent because the IEP adds real-time decision-making through AI and omnichannel orchestration.
 It has in-built analytics to provide true 1-to-1 personalization across the customer lifecycle.
 Our Customer DNA empowers you to produce the most insightful customer experiences.
 With real-time interaction management, marketers can engage with their customers in the channels they prefer with the most relevant messages.

 Reduced contact center calls while improving customer service